 Vans can be reserved by visiting the Event Scheduling website.
 The driver should remember to bring their University ID at the time the keys are picked up.

 All University drivers must be authorized to drive University vehicles.
-Authorization is valid for the term of one year for students and three years for faculty, staff and volunteers and is accomplished through a review of driving records by the Environmental Health and Safety Department and completion of driver training applicable to the intended vehicle usage.
+Authorization is valid for the term of one academic year for students and three years for faculty, staff and volunteers and is accomplished through a review of driving records by the Environmental Health and Safety Department and completion of driver training applicable to the intended vehicle usage.